iutools/iutools/doc/README-install.md

 At the minimum, _iutools_ also requires the following components:
 - Java JDK 1.8
-- Elastic Search 5.6
+- Elastic Search (7.17.3 recommended)
+- MySql 5.7.34

 This will be sufficient if you only plan to use the _Command Line Interface_.

 If you want to use the web apps, you also need:
-- Tomcat
+- Tomcat (version 8.5 recommended)

 ## Build the JAR and WAR files
 As of this writing, there are no precompiled Maven artifacts for _iutools_.
 You